Dates: 16 – 25 February 2018

 On entering Kibale Forest we spotted our first primate!!!
 A family of Guereza Colobus monkeys were sitting high up in the Eucalyptus trees, which mark the start of the Forest.
 These great looking black and white primates were resting after their morning feed.
 Colobus monkeys, have a complex and sacculated stomach, which is able to process difficult plant materials as they prefer unripe, green or brown fruits, seeds or pods instead of more ripe, soft and colourful fruits like most other primates, and therefore spend long periods resting to allow digestion to take place.
 This allowed us to get a great view of them before they decided to leap very confidently and acrobatically from tree to tree, with their long balancing tails.

 A great start and it just kept getting better!
 Soon after entering the forest, Livingstone spotted a Blue-throated Roller, a real rare Uganda special.
 We alighted our vehicle, in order to get a better view.
 We set up our scope to bring this stunning bird up close and it was then that our guests could appreciate its true beauty.
-The roller, aptly called because of its rolling aerial displays, led us to see its nest in a hollow of a tree as flew in, and then out after a while.
+The roller, aptly called because of its rolling aerial displays, led us to see its nest in the hollow of a tree as flew in, and then out after a while.

 Then, suddenly we heard shrieks in the distance behind us.
 Chimps!!!
 We all hoped to get our first glimpse of our closest living relative, but this was not to be, for now.